RelayFormer: A Unified Local-Global Attention Framework for Scalable Image and Video Manipulation Localization: Introduction

 \section{Introduction}

-Visual manipulation localization (VML), which includes both image and video manipulation localization, is a fundamental task in digital forensics.
-It aims to precisely identify tampered regions within visual content.
-With the growing prevalence of sophisticated editing tools, detecting and localizing such manipulations has become increasingly challenging (see Fig.~\ref{fig:preview}).
-Recent efforts in this domain have led to the development of specialized models tailored for either images or videos.
-However, this task faces two major challenges that limit its broader applicability and efficiency.
+Visual manipulation localization (VML), covering both static images and temporally extended videos, is a fundamental task in digital forensics.
+Its goal is to precisely identify tampered regions within visual content.
+With the rapid proliferation of advanced editing tools, detecting and localizing such manipulations has become increasingly challenging (see Fig.~\ref{fig:preview}(a)).

-First, most existing video manipulation localization models~\cite{lou2025video, lou2024trusted} are carefully designed with specific assumptions about temporal structures in videos.
-As a result, they often fail to generalize across modalities—for example, video-specific models cannot be directly applied to image data, and vice versa.
-This lack of architectural flexibility hinders the development of unified frameworks capable of handling both modalities effectively.

-Second, manipulation localization models typically require fixed input resolutions during training to enable batch processing, which rely on uniform spatial dimensions.
-However, resizing via interpolation can introduce artifacts that obscure subtle manipulation traces.
-To avoid this, some methods~\cite{ma2023iml, imdl2024} pad all inputs to a common high resolution (e.g., $1024 \times 1024$), preserving content fidelity.
-While effective in maintaining manipulation cues, this approach introduces significant computational overhead, particularly when processing naturally low-resolution inputs.
-The inefficiency becomes more pronounced in long video sequences, where both spatial and temporal scalability are critical.

-Together, these challenges highlight the need for a unified and flexible architecture that can process images and videos of arbitrary resolution in a parallel-friendly and computationally efficient manner, without sacrificing manipulation detection fidelity.